buntralino/buntralino.github.io/docs/cli-api.md

 // Run the Buntralino application and wait until it is closed await buntralino.run(buntralinoIndex);

+// Run the Buntralino application and provide additional arguments to its main script. await buntralino.run(buntralinoIndex, '--devmode')

 // Packages the Buntralino application for redistribution.
 // Make sure to prebuild all the assets used by Neutralino beforehand. await buntralino.build(buntralinoIndex);